Azure SQL Database and SQL Data Warehouse data discovery & classification

 - Controlling access to and hardening the security of databases containing highly sensitive data.

-Data Discovery & Classification introduces a set of advanced services and new SQL capabilities, forming a new SQL Information Protection paradigm aimed at protecting the data, not just the database:
+Data discovery & classification introduces a set of advanced services and new SQL capabilities, forming a new SQL Information Protection paradigm aimed at protecting the data, not just the database:

-- Discovery & recommendations – The classification engine scans your database and identifies columns containing potentially sensitive data.
+The classification engine scans your database and identifies columns containing potentially sensitive data.
 It then provides you an easy way to review and apply the appropriate classification recommendations via the Azure portal.

-- Labeling – Sensitivity classification labels can be persistently tagged on columns using new classification metadata attributes introduced into the SQL Engine.
+Sensitivity classification labels can be persistently tagged on columns using new classification metadata attributes introduced into the SQL Engine.
 This metadata can then be utilized for advanced sensitivity-based auditing and protection scenarios.

-- Query result set sensitivity – The sensitivity of query result set is calculated in real time for auditing purposes.
+The sensitivity of query result set is calculated in real time for auditing purposes.

-- Visibility - The database classification state can be viewed in a detailed dashboard in the portal.
+The database classification state can be viewed in a detailed dashboard in the portal.
 Additionally, you can download a report (in Excel format) to be used for compliance & auditing purposes, as well as other needs.

-Discovering, classifying & labeling sensitive columns
+Discover, classify & label sensitive columns

 The following section describes the steps for discovering, classifying, and labeling columns containing sensitive data in your database, as well as viewing the current classification state of your database and exporting reports.